curtispuetz/pypp-cli/things_cant_do.md

 - dict.get() method does not have the second 'default value' argument
 - Use the Python None.
 Instead you use PyppOpt (optional)
 - Print an optional
+- Make large tuples (use a list for large collections instead)